Talk It Out Tuesday: Colorants

 Oxides and Cold Process:

 - We like to premix oxides into fixed oils for cp soapmaking.
-Add 1/2 teaspoon of oxide or pigment to 1 oz of a carrier oil (like Sweet Almond or Olive) and mix well using a mini mixer.
+Add 1 tsp. of oxide or pigment to 1 tbsp. of a carrier oil (like Sweet Almond or Olive) and mix well using a mini mixer.
 Make sure all the clumps are evenly stirred into the solution before using.

 - Some customers choose to add the pigment and oils to a small baggie and squish the baggie with their fingers to get an even mix.
 Then you add the colored oil to the soap batter at trace.
 Be sure that you factor this oil in to the recipe and the lye calculator.